Unique Sonoma County Flower Experiences

 Plant Your Own

 Seeing the gardens may inspire your green thumb.
-It’s the Mother’s Day Plant Sale to the rescue, held each May at Luther Burbank Home & Gardens (204 Santa Rosa Ave., Santa Rosa, 707-524-5445).
-From 10 a.m. to 4 p.m., would-be florists can purchase flowers propagated from the gardens or grown from seeds related to world-renowned Burbank creations.
+It's the Mother's Day Plant Expo and Open House to the rescue, held each May at Luther Burbank Home & Gardens (204 Santa Rosa Ave., Santa Rosa, 707-524-5445).
+From 11 a.m. to 3 p.m., would-be florists can purchase flowers propagated from the gardens or grown from seeds related to world-renowned Burbank creations.
+The sale also includes vegetable plants and grafted varities of Burbank's fruit trees.

 Written by Sonoma Insider Carey Sweet